Having the best voir dire questions goes a long way to ensuring higher verdicts.

 By employing the best voir dire questions, you reward yourself and your client with the most advantageous jury possible.
 The more advantageous the jury duty is, the better your chances of winning larger awards will be.
 That’s why sample jury selection questions is so critical and why many highly respected trial attorneys swear their cases are won or lost in the voir dire stage.

-For years, we have been using big data, predictive modeling, and Artificial Intelligence to help plaintiffs and promote consumer advocacy.
+For years, we have used big data, predictive modeling, and Artificial Intelligence to help plaintiffs and promote consumer advocacy.
 Our proprietary methodology was developed using the proven strategies of award-winning trial attorneys.
 In addition to applying data analytics to jury selection and voir dire strategies, we have developed our own virtual jury service and research platform that offers client-specific pre-litigation research (for example, assessment of damages and / or case value research) up to the moment you have a seated jury.

 Our technology-driven process includes applications, infrastructure, and best practices that enable optimal decisions for analyzing data.
 From this analysis, we present actionable information to help lawyers, consultants, and other trial team members make informed business decisions.